AlexWaygood/typeshed-stats/stats_website/stats.md

 ### Number of lines

-24 (excluding blank lines)
+37 (excluding blank lines)

-### Package status: *out of date*
+### Package status: *up to date*

-These stubs are out of date.
-In CI, stubtest tests these stubs against an older version of this package than the latest that's available.
+These stubs should be fairly up to date.
+In CI, stubtest tests these stubs against the latest version of the package that's available.

 ### Upload status: *uploaded*